 Our hope is to inspire you to get outdoors and visit the natural places in our state.
 We want to provide a compelling reason for you to care about the outdoors and the state’s cultural heritage.
 Maybe you’ll even get involved and help preserve a piece of that heritage.
 It’s our hope that you’ll develop a new appreciation for the natural world, a world that’s right here in your backyard.
 Please join us as we explore the natural State of Texas.

 You can also watch the shows in their entirety on the Texas Parks and Wildlife You Tube channel.

 Broadcast rights to Texas Parks & Wildlife are free to all PBS affiliates throughout the United States.
 Our program is fed in HD every Wednesday at 3:30 pm, Central Standard Time.
 Satellite coordinates: 1630 ET/HD04, AMC 21 Ku23H, L-Band Freq = 1395.5MHz, SR = 6.250 MSps/ FEC: 3/4

-We’re celebrating with special episodes and a contest.
+We’re celebrating with special episodes.